jutytu/Higgs-transformers/transformer_v2/transformer_v2.md

 ## Main changes from v1

-- Tau matrix: added primary–secondary vertex (PV–SV) components for each tau.
+- Tau matrix: added primary–secondary vertex (PV–SV) components for each tau, boosted the tau momenta into tau_1+tau_2 CoM reference frame.
 - Other matrix: introduced a new matrix with MET + jets (px, py, pz, energy).
-- Decay matrix: extended pion features with energy, charge, and energy fraction.
+- Decay matrix: extended pion features with energy, charge, and energy fraction; added the angle between the pion momentum and the boosted momentum of the corresponding tau for each pion.
 - Momentum representation: switched from ($p_T$, $\eta$, $\phi$) to full Cartesian components ($p_x$, $p_y$, $p_z$).
 - Targets: included generated neutrino momenta ($p_x$, $p_y$, $p_z$ for each neutrino).
   - These were added to the reconstructed tau momenta to recover the full tau 4-momenta.